- All-electric powertrain

 The 2020 Jaguar I-Pace offers prestige, performance, and a practical body—it hits the current EV target, head-on.

-The I-Pace doesn’t fool around with weird doors..
-Instead, this is a polished representation of what the future looks like: fast, silent, zero-emission motoring.
+The I-Pace doesn’t fool around with weird doors.
+Instead, this is a polished representation of what the future looks like: fast, silent, and zero-emissions.
 It will go 234 miles on a charge and look good doing it.
-We’re taken by the stylish look that skews more towards conventional luxury crossover than the homebrew science-experiment look that’s typical of full-electric crossovers.
+We’re taken by the stylish look that skews more toward conventional luxury crossover than the homebrew science-experiment look that’s typical of full-electric crossovers.

-As for charging, it takes 13 hours to fully power up if you’re using a typical wall outlet.
-A 100-kw quick-charge station will do the deed in roughly 40 minutes.
+As for charging, it takes 13 hours to fully power up if you’re using a typical Level 2 home charger.
+A 100-kw quick-charge station will charge up to 80% in roughly 40 minutes.
 The 234 miles of range that’s available on a full charge isn’t nearly enough to beat the Tesla Model X’s 305 miles of range, though it trounces the Audi E-Tron’s 204 miles.

 If you’ve been wondering as to what the future of motoring might look like, there’s no longer a need to wonder—just take a glance at the I-Pace.